DanielXLee/clusternet-charts/charts/clusternet-syncer/README.md

 `clusternet-syncer` is responsible for

-- Sync managed cluster status info to tkestack cluster.
+- Sync clusternet managed cluster status to tkestack managed cluster.
+- Remove bootstrap token when child cluster registered.
-- Clean up clusternet agent resources from managed cluster when the managed cluster deleted.
+- Clean up clusternet agent resources from child cluster when the child cluster deleted.

 ## Prerequisites